How much do I need for retirement?

 With so much still unknown, consider setting a goal for your retirement nest egg of about 15 times your current salary.
 While such rules of thumb are not absolutes or appropriate for each and every person, they do provide a pragmatic starting point for planning.

-Do some math
+Do some retirement math

 During retirement, if you were to take growth as retirement income – without withdrawing from your nest-egg principal – you may have a better chance of having both money to meet your retirement needs and a potential legacy for your loved ones.